danielpc70/hello-world/README.md

-I enjoy listening to music, dancing, singing (although I am not that great of singer), reading mostly fictional books, binge watching documentaries and comedies, and riding my bike.
+I enjoy listening to music, dancing, singing (although I am not that great of singer), reading mostly fictional books, binge watching documentaries, stand-up comedies, and dramas/thrillers.

+So far learning **GitHub** is challenging!